 The BOT, largely composed of senior-level technicians, works in conjunction with the Facilities Operations and Maintenance division's Engineering and Technical Support experts and Utilities and Energy Management's energy stewards to restore buildings' heating, ventilation, and air conditioning (HVAC) systems to operate in accordance with their original design.

 The BOT selects buildings in phases to undergo an energy audit and performance review.
 The team also makes low- or no-cost changes to the systems to improve energy efficiency and building performance.

 Building optimization technicians use the latest technology to measure such media as air flow velocity, chilled water, steam, and hot water flow rates at various points in the building HVAC system.
 They use this information to determine whether HVAC systems are operating efficiently.

 The BOT performs most work during regular business hours to avoid disrupting building occupants and activities.
-The team coordinates work with individual building managers through the Energy Resource Conservation branch of Facilities Maintenance.
+The team coordinates work with individual building managers.

 For more information on the building optimization program contact BOT Supervisor John Duttinger by email firstname.lastname@example.org or call 512-471-3505.